Macanese Patois: Diphthongs

 Diphthongs from Portuguese are often not present or reduced in Macanese; for example, Portuguese cousa (archaic form of coisa ("thing")) becomes Macanese cuza ("what; why"), Portuguese dous ("two", modern term dois) becomes Macanese dôs, and Portuguese -eiro becomes -êro or -éro in Macanese.
 In some cases, this is due to Macanese inheriting a pre-Portuguese form; for example, nôm ("not") derived from Old Galician-Portuguese non (compare Galician non), becoming a doublet of nâm which comes from Portuguese não.
 Otherwise, the diphthong reduction may take place internally in Macanese, or in earlier Indo-Portuguese.
 Such de-diphthongization may sometimes render Macanese words closer to Spanish words, such as the aforementioned dôs and -êro (cf. Spanish dos, -ero), and also rópa ("clothes") from Portuguese roupa (cf. Spanish ropa).

-In certain cases, even diphthongs from Cantonese may be reduced; Cantonese 「豆腐」(Jyutping: Jyutping) may be rendered as tafú rather than taufú; and 「快艇」(Jyutping: Jyutping) may become fatiám rather than faitiám.
+In certain cases, even diphthongs from Cantonese may be reduced; Cantonese Jyutping (豆腐) may be rendered as tafú rather than taufú; and Jyutping (快艇) may become fatiám rather than faitiám.
 Nonetheless, both forms are in common use.

 Pronunciation of R

-The pronunciation of ⟨r⟩ depends on the speaker; before a vowel or between vowels, it is almost always pronounced /ɾ/, although /ʁ/ may be found word-initially with some speakers.
-After a vowel word-finally or before a consonant, it is always dropped in verbs and reflected as such in writing (cf. lugâ above, although older texts from the 20th century may still retain the -r in writing), and depending on the speaker, it may be dropped when used in less common Portuguese words even with ⟨r⟩ retained in spelling, or simply pronounced /ɾ/ as previous.
+The pronunciation of ⟨r⟩ depends on the speaker; before a vowel or between vowels, it is almost always pronounced //ɾ//, although //ʁ// may be found word-initially with some speakers.
+After a vowel word-finally or before a consonant, it is always dropped in verbs and reflected as such in writing (cf. lugâ above, although older texts from the 20th century may still retain the -r in writing), and depending on the speaker, it may be dropped when used in less common Portuguese words even with ⟨r⟩ retained in spelling, or simply pronounced //ɾ// as previous.

-As mentioned earlier, words such as isquevê may lose -r- even after a consonant, although those tend to be older words since modern Macanese are usually fully capable of pronouncing /ɾ/ before or after a consonant.
+As mentioned earlier, words such as isquevê may lose -r- even after a consonant, although those tend to be older words since modern Macanese are usually fully capable of pronouncing //ɾ// before or after a consonant.
 This phenomenon sometimes results in multiple forms of a word; for example, Portuguese obrigado ("thank you") manifests in Macanese both as obigado (with R-dropping) and brigado, with ⟨r⟩ retained but with the initial unstressed vowel dropped instead.

-One phenomenon with older words is when /kɾi/ is reduced to /ki/, for example Portuguese criança ("child") becoming quiança.
+One phenomenon with older words is when //kɾi// is reduced to //ki//, for example Portuguese criança ("child") becoming quiança.
 Though there are exceptions to this even in older words, for example cristám ("Catholic; Christian") rather than quistám.
+The Portuguese -dor agent suffix also tends to become -dô in Macanese, such as in the word compradô ("trusted servant who does the household shopping").

+In some sources, ⟨r⟩ before a consonant or word-finally is retained in spelling, but not pronounced; some sources for example transcribe amôr as //aˈmo//, and pramor di as //pɾaˈmo di// instead of //pɾaˈmoɾ di//.

 R-dropping in Macanese parallels Hong Kong English, where ⟨r⟩ is generally also not pronounced after a vowel, and sometimes realized as /w/ word-initially and after a consonant.